CODEwithZAKI2/whatsapp-crm/README.md

 ### 3. Prepare Your Data

-- Edit clients.csv with your client list:
+- Edit `data/clients.csv` with your client list:
   ```
   id,name,phone,optIn
   1,John Doe,1234567890,true
   2,Jane Smith,9876543210,true
   ```
-- Edit templates.csv with your message templates:
+- Edit `data/templates.csv` with your message templates:
   ```
   id,text
   t1,"Hello {{name}}, this is a test message."